ajpgarner/moment/README.md

 `settings`: Adjust environmental variables for Moment.

+`simplify`: Returns a simplified "canonical form" of an operator sequence.

 `suggest_extensions`: Returns list of symbols that could be used to extend a matrix to impose factorization constraints.

 `symbol_table`: Returns total list of operators in a matrix system.